By this time, you already have visited your orthopedic surgeon and decided to have your total joint replacement at Howard County General Hospital.

 - General anesthesia

-A: Our staff will do its best to stay ahead of your pain by keeping an open line of communication with you.
+Our staff will do its best to stay ahead of your pain by keeping an open line of communication with you.
 You may be asked to rate pain on a scale of 0-10, where 0 means no pain and 1 or 2 means discomfort.
 It is important to get relief for your pain when it reaches 5 or 6.
 If you allow it to reach 9, it could take two to three hours to get relief.
-Different medication delivery systems take different times to have an effect: approximately three minutes for PCA or IV medication, 10-15 minutes for a shot in the muscle and about an hour for an oral pain pill.
+It will take 30 minutes to 1 hour for your oral narcotic to take effect.